gsoft-inc/wl-squide/docs/guides/develop-a-module-in-isolation.md

 }
 ```

 The `dev-local` script is similar to the `dev` script but introduces a `LOCAL` environment variable.
-This new environment variable will be utilized by the `webpack.config.js` file to conditionally setup the development server for local development in isolation or to be be consumed by an host application through the `/remoteEntry.js` entry point:
+This new environment variable will be utilized by the `webpack.config.js` file to conditionally setup the development server for local development in isolation or to be consumed by a host application through the `/remoteEntry.js` entry point:

 ```js # remote-module/webpack.config.js
 import { remoteTransformer } from "@squide/webpack-module-federation/configTransformer.js";